MarketSquare/robotframework-openapidriver/backlog.md

     - invalid type for each property
     - perform request for each invalidated data set and perform all validations
     - fail test case on first fail or continue?
-- support for API key in headers
-- support for header invalidation -> 400 / 422?
 - source / origin / base_path default from openapi doc
 - support alternative id property names
 - support running test cases in random order